LuisC2802/Line-Follower/README.md

 cd .gazebo/models
 tar --extract --file models.tar.gz
 ```
- To validate the correct process, in a terminal, start Gazebo
+ To validate the correct process, in a terminal, start Gazebo:
 ```
 gazebo
 ```